Arkoniak/linprog/README.md

 > The optimal solution for a model is not necessarily the optimal solution for the real problem.
 `["Supplement B"]`

-This is a set of demo problems to try [PuLP](https://coin-or.github.io/pulp), python librabry for linear programming.
+This is a set of demo problems to try [PuLP](https://coin-or.github.io/pulp), python library for linear programming and [JuMP](https://github.com/jump-dev/JuMP.jl), Julia library for linear programming.
 There are three isolated tasks and a combination of them into bigger, more realistic production problem.

 - [Task 1 - Production schedule for one perishable product](#task1)
 - [Task 2 - Sequential production](#task2)